Hendrix comes back from the grave

-By the mid 1970’s any 50’s or 60’s recording artist who wasn’t still alive and making fresh music might as well have not even existed, no matter how famous they may have been in their lifetime.
+By the mid 1970’s any 50’s or 60’s recording artist who wasn’t still alive and making fresh music might as well have not even existed, no matter how famous they may have been in their heyday (Elvis being one exception).
 In this respect, Jimi Hendrix was hardly any different.
 And while his musical legacy was for all intents and purposes intact, the fact that he was no longer around, meant that it would never be possible for his music to keep up with all the latest creative trends and recent technological advancements.
 And as each new posthumous Hendrix release failed to sell in numbers sufficient to justify further investment, it appeared that the road had finally ended for one of Rock’s most talented and brightest stars.
 Or had it?
 Because strange tidings were afoot.

 In 1973 Jimi’s manager, the notorious Michael Jeffrey, perished in a mid-air plane collision over France, thus leaving the door open for someone else to step in and administer the estate.
 Warner Brothers reached out to Alan Douglas, a record producer, who had not only known Hendrix, but had also spent time with him in the studio.
 So when Douglas informed them that he had a number of multi-track tapes in his possession, Warners agreed that another album/project might be worth considering.
 They also gave him access to the extensive tape library that had been meticulously compiled when Jimi was alive.
 After months of research, what Douglas assembled ultimately resulted in one of the most contentious and divisive albums in Rock history; which perhaps explains why it won’t go away.
 Well that, and digital technology.
 For as long as there’s electricity and the internet, nothing can ever truly die.
 But before we proceed to analyse its contents, one question will always remain: and that is from where does all this controversy originate?
 The answer is simple.
 In his infinite wisdom, Douglas made the somewhat radical decision to wipe nearly almost all the original contributions made by the musicians who had played with Hendrix at the time, whilst retaining Jimi’s own guitar and vocals, and instead replace those parts with session musicians, none of whom even knew the guitarist.
 But at least he had the good sense not to hire the rhythm section of KC and the Sunshine Band.
 No. What Douglas did was bring in a group of obscure though experienced players, who were more than capable of taking on the unique task that lay ahead of them.